emlid/emlid-docs/docs/reach/rs2/connecting-to-the-internet.md

 	??? note "Connecting via a web browser from any device"

 		1. Connect your device to the same Wi-Fi network as Reach
-		2. Use [one of the Network Scan utility](https://docs.emlid.com/reachrs/quickstart/first-setup/#accessing-reach-rsrs-device-in-a-network) or ReachView app to determine the Reach IP address
+		2. Use ReachView 3 to determine the Reach IP address
 		3. Go to IP address in a web browser

 	## Connecting to iOS hotspot